paulo-desouza/paulo-desouza/README.md

 <h1>Paulo de Souza</h1>
 </div>
 <div align="justify">
 <p>Network engineer passionate about automation and DevOps principles.
-You can also catchme developing fullstack websites from time to time (Django is Awesome) </p>
+You can also catchme developing fullstack websites from time to time (Django is Awesome), and learning more about Linux Server Automation.  </p>

 </div>